ehn-dcc-development/hcert-testdata/hcert_spec.md

 In addition, there is an *edition* version number used for publishing updates to the document itself which have no effect on the EHC, such as correcting spelling, providing clarifications or addressing ambiguities, et cetera.
 Hence, the edition number is not indicated in the EHC.
 The version numbers are expressed in the title page of the document using a *major.minor.edition* format, where the three parts are separated by decimal dots.

-In the EHC, The *major* and *minor* versions are indicated in the Issuer Protected Header of the EHC.

 # Electronic Health Certificate